rancher/Rancher-Plugin-gMSA/docs/gettingstarted.md

 # Getting Started

-The Rancher CCG gMSA Plugin feature comprises two components, the plugin installer (which installs the CCG plugin), and the account provider (which the ccg plugin uses to obtain domain login credentials).
-Installing both Helm charts is required in order for a cluster to support non-domain-joined nodes.
+The Rancher CCG gMSA Plugin feature comprises two components, the plugin installer (which installs the CCG plugin), and the account provider (which the plugin uses to obtain login credentials for a domain).
+Installing both Helm charts is required in order for a cluster to support domainless GMSA.

 ## Prerequisites

 + Kubernetes v1.24+, containerD 1.7+
-+ Nodes running `Windows Server 2019`, `Windows Server 2022`, `Windows Server Core 2019`, or `Windows Server Core 2022 `+ The gMSA Web-hook chart installed ([Official Repo](https://github.com/kubernetes-sigs/windows-gmsa), [Rancher Specific Chart](https://github.com/rancher/charts/tree/release-v2.7/charts/rancher-windows-gmsa))\
++ Nodes running `Windows Server 2019`, `Windows Server 2022`, `Windows Server Core 2019`, or `Windows Server Core 2022 `+ Upstream gMSA Web-hook chart installed ([Official Repo](https://github.com/kubernetes-sigs/windows-gmsa), [Rancher Specific Chart](https://github.com/rancher/charts/tree/release-v2.7/charts/rancher-windows-gmsa))\
   + **Note:** Currently, the gMSA Web-Hook chart offered by Rancher **does not contain the required changes to support non-domain joined nodes**.
 This chart will be updated soon, in the meantime you should use the following repository `harrisonwaffel/charts` and test against the `update-gmsa` branch (this can be done by configuring a new app repository in the Rancher UI).
 + An Active Directory instance which is reachable by worker nodes
 + One or more Active Directory gMSA accounts